 About the Center for Rural Affairs

-We are unapologetically rural.
-We stand up for the small family farmer, new business owner, and rural communities.
-For over 40 years, we've been a leading force engaging people to build a better rural future.
+For more than 40 years, we've been a leading force engaging people to build a better rural future.
+We live this work.
+Welcome to our rural revolution.

 We breathed fire and ran on unrefined youthful energy.
 It was 1973.
 Our founders, Don Ralston and Marty Strange, captured our early history here (recommended reading!).